Automatic Intersection Management in Mixed Traffic Using Reinforcement Learning and Graph Neural Networks: Experiments

 \subsection{Simulation Results}

 We evaluate the planning approaches in five scenarios of varying traffic density at a four-way intersection and under different automation levels, i.e., proportion of AVs in traffic.
 The simulated intersection connects a major road with a minor road that carries comparatively less traffic.
 Each configuration was run ten times, because the non-determinism in the setup may cause volatility in closed-loop metrics.
 In intersection management, the throughput of vehicles is of particular interest and is captured by the \emph{flow rate} metric in Fig.~\ref{fig:flowrate}.

 Both planning approaches achieve a benefit for high automation levels, although the absolute maximum is much higher for the RL~planner.
 When faced with strong traffic demand, the eFIFO sometimes even causes a slight decrease in flow rate for automation levels as low as \SI{20}{\percent}, compared to simple precedence rules (\SI{0}{\percent} automation).
 The RL~planner, on the other hand, yields virtually monotonically rising throughput with increasing automation for any traffic demand.
-Figure~\subref*{sfig:flow_rl} additionally shows the results of the legacy RL~planner that was trained in fully automated traffic.
+Figure~\subref*{sfig:flow_rl} additionally shows the results of the legacy RL~planner that was trained in fully automated traffic for comparison.
 As the deviation in flow rate is negligible, it can be concluded that the training in mixed traffic has no negative impact on the policy's peak performance.
 This might be explained by the first third of the training being conducted in fully automated traffic, which enables the network to optimize for this specific case, which is supported by the independent weight matrices per edge type.

 Cooperative planning significantly increases the attained velocity on the minor road, as illustrated in Fig.~\ref{fig:road_velocity}.
 While the RL~planner yields a monotonous increase already for low automation levels, the eFIFO requires much more of the traffic being automated to attain the same benefit.
 Both approaches cause a slight velocity decrease on the major road, which is expected because the cooperative maneuvers require the prioritized vehicles to refrain from crossing the intersection unconditionally.
 When using the RL~planner in fully automated traffic, this effect is compensated entirely.